crispy shredded pork

 - Taste the meat and add salt as needed.

 - If you are making ahead, let it cool before refrigerating.
-When ready to reheat, add a tablespoon or two of water and stir until heated through.
+When ready to reheat, add a tablespoon or two of water and stir until the pork is heated through.

 This post contains affiliate links to products I know and love.
 I recommend any of them for this recipe!